bcomnes/top-bun/README.md

 Look at [examples](./examples/) and `siteup` [dependents](https://github.com/bcomnes/siteup-cli/network/dependents) for some examples how `siteup` can work.

-`siteup` is sort of like "markup", which is related to "markdown", which inspired the project [`sitedown`](https://ghub.io/sitedown) which is the spiritual successor to this tool.
+`siteup` is sort of like "markup", which is related to "markdown", which inspired the project [`sitedown`](https://ghub.io/sitedown) which is a spiritual successor to this tool.
 Point `siteup` at a folder of page documents, and get a website.

 ```console
 npm install @siteup/cli